JAO1988/py-sidekick-webview/README.md

 ## Usage
 The following files in this repository include:
-- `sidekick-webview.py` - Used to execute the webview Sidekick web-hook
+- `sidekick-webview.py` - Used to execute the webview Sidekick web-hook.
 - `sidekick-webview.sh` - A script using `wl-clipboard` to copy, encode, and paste market codes to Sidekick.

 ![](https://github.com/JAO1988/py-sidekick-webview/blob/main/images/sidekick-webview.gif)